 If you want to establish different cooling zones in your home you can have multiple thermostats installed.
 Some people choose to have a thermostat on each floor of their home, or inside rooms that don’t get a lot of use, like guest rooms.
 It is usually possible to configure ductless systems for up to four different zones.

 A ductless mini-split air conditioning system is very easy to install for a home without ducts.
 The homeowner normally has a choice in the kind of air handlers that are installed and where they are positioned inside the room.
 Slightly more expensive are those that lay flushed with the ceiling or wall but are more aesthetically appealing.

 To accommodate the installation of the ductwork needed for central air conditioning, holes will need to be cut into your home’s walls and ceilings, and you’ll probably lose some closet space.
 You only need a small hole to connect the outdoor condenser unit to the indoor air handlers for your ductless system.

-Ductless systems often prove beneficial over window air conditioning units because without a partially open door, they do not compromise the home’s security or pest control tactics.
+Ductless systems often prove beneficial over window air conditioning units because, without a partially open door, they do not compromise the home’s security or pest control tactics.
 They are also more flexible in terms of placement, as they can be located anywhere rather than just in windows.
-Unlike window air conditioning units, ductless system can provide year round comfort.
+Unlike window air conditioning units, a ductless system can provide year-round comfort.

 A qualified professional will assist in installing the device in just one day if you decide to get the ductless mini-split air conditioner installed in your home.
 The technician will take measurements to determine how many units it will take to cool your home, and can also discuss any possible zoning issues with you.

-Some homeowners think they can install a ductless system on their own, but it takes a trained professional to do the wiring and handle toxic refrigerant safely.
+Some homeowners think they can install a ductless system on their own, but it takes a trained professional to do the wiring and handle toxic refrigerants safely.
 An expert can also advise on the better placement of your air handlers and the best style of units suitable for your home.
-An air conditioning technician can help replace, repair or service your device in a short period.
+An air conditioning technician can help replace, repair, or service your device in a short period.